-4.29.4 Disruption of Educational Process (Revised 8-25-2008, Revised 5-9-2016)
+4.29.4 Disruption of Educational Process (Revised 8-25-2008)

-Political activities on College property, including canvassing, shall not cause unreasonable disruption of the College function, nor any danger to community members, damage to personal or College property, or unconstitutional interference with the rights of others.
+Political activities on College property, including canvassing, shall not be permitted to disrupt the educational process, destroy College property, or interfere with the rights of others on campus.
+Nonclassroom activities shall be located and conducted so as to comply with this Policy.